Evyatar108/dhcs192/README.md

 ## Usage
-Run the stanford corenlp server using the command
+Move to the project's directory and run the stanford corenlp server using the command
 ```bash
 java -Xmx4g -cp "stanford-corenlp-full-2018-10-05/*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000
 ```